 - Personality –Some people may be more at risk of depression because of their personality, particularly if they have a tendency to worry a lot, have low self-esteem, are perfectionists, are sensitive to personal criticism, or are self-critical and negative.

 - Serious medical illness – The stress and worry of coping with a serious illness can lead to depression, especially if you’re dealing with long-term management and/or chronic pain.

 - Drug and alcohol use – Drug and alcohol use can both lead to and result from depression.
 Many people with depression also have drug and alcohol problems.
 Over 500,000 Australians will experience depression and a substance use disorder at the same time, at some point in their lives.

 Changes in the brain

-Although there has been a lot of research in this complex area, there is still much that we do not know.
+Although there’s been a lot of research in this complex area, there’s still much we don’t know.
 Depression is not simply the result of a ‘chemical imbalance’, for example because you have too much or not enough of a particular brain chemical.
-There are in fact many and multiple causes of major depression.
-Factors such as genetic vulnerability, severe life stressors, substances you may take (some medications, drugs and alcohol) and medical conditions can lead to faulty mood regulation in the brain.
+It’s complicated, and there are multiple causes of major depression.
+Factors such as genetic vulnerability, severe life stressors, substances you may take (some medications, drugs and alcohol) and medical conditions can affect the way your brain regulates your moods.

-Effective treatments can stimulate new growth of nerve cells in circuits that regulate mood, which is thought to play a critical part in recovery from the most severe episodes of depression.
+Effective treatment can stimulate the growth of new nerve cells in circuits that regulate your mood, which is thought to play a critical part in recovering from the most severe episodes of depression.

-Everyone is different and it's often a combination of factors that can contribute to a person developing depression.
-It's important to note that you can't always identify the cause of depression or change difficult circumstances.
-The most important thing is to recognise the signs and symptoms
+Everyone’s different and it's often a combination of factors that can contribute to developing depression.
+It's important to remember that you can't always identify the cause of depression or change difficult circumstances.
+The most important thing is to recognise the signs and symptoms and seek support.